ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/build_execution_environment.rst

 We are going to build an EE that represents an Ansible control node containing standard packages like ``ansible-core`` and Python in addition to an Ansible collection (``community.postgresql``) and its dependency (the ``psycopg2-binary`` Python connector).

-To build your first ee, do the following:
+To build your first EE:

 1. Create a project folder on your filesystem.